Research Robots Humanoid Applications Industries Technology Contact

 What speed should I use for AGV sensors?

-Standard Mode (100 kbps) is sufficient for simple sensors like temperature or battery monitors.
-However, for real-time navigation components like IMUs or Gyroscopes, Fast Mode (400 kbps) or Fast Mode Plus (1 Mbps) is preferred to minimize latency in the control loop.
+Standard Mode (100 kbps) works for basics like temp or battery.
+But for nav must-haves like IMUs or gyros, go Fast Mode (400 kbps) or Plus (1 Mbps) to slash control loop lag.

 Is I2C susceptible to noise in industrial environments?